-Note 1-Pro Forma Adjustments: (Continued)
+Note 3-Pro Forma Adjustments:

-- (H) To record anticipated amounts of GLPI indebtedness, which includes enough cash to satisfy the earnings and profits distribution requirement. - (I) To record anticipated cash payments made to Penn for the acquired property and equipment and the net assets of the TRSs spun-off to GLPI from Penn. - (J) To record anticipated debt issuance costs related to GLPI's indebtedness. - (K) To record stock based compensation liabilities transferred from Penn for employees of GLPI as well as cash payment from Penn for this amount. - (L) Record deferred compensation liability and related assets that were transferred to GLPI related to executives as if their employment transferred to GLPI as of December 31, 2012. - (M) To record and subsequently remove the historical deferred tax liability associated with the transferred property and equipment since the pro forma statements are prepared assuming that GLPI has met all the necessary conditions for it to be treated as a REIT. - (N) Represents historical receivable balance of TRSs from Penn that will be forgiven as part of the Spin-Off.
+- (H) To record anticipated amounts of GLPI indebtedness, which includes enough cash to satisfy the earnings and profits distribution requirement. - (I) To record anticipated cash payments made to Penn for the acquired property and equipment and the net assets of the TRSs spun-off to GLPI from Penn. - (J) To record anticipated debt issuance costs related to GLPI's indebtedness. - (K) To record stock based compensation liabilities transferred from Penn for employees of GLPI as well as cash payment from Penn for this amount. - (L) Record deferred compensation liability and related assets that were transferred to GLPI related to executives as if their employment transferred to GLPI as of March 31, 2013.